bmuschko/cje-prep/06-notifications.md

 # Key CI/CD/Jenkins Concepts and their Usage

-## Notifying the team upon a broken build
+## Notifying the Team Upon a Broken Build

 1. Change the list of Gradle tasks to `doesnotexist` to emulate a failure.
 The build will fail as the task doesn't exist in the build script.
 2. Install the Google Chat plugin.